Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Cuong pointed out that this change not only affects the accuracy of information, but also impacts the role and reputation of traditional journalism.
 "As the public increasingly trusts 'influencers' more than press agencies, we are witnessing a decline in trust in traditional journalism," he said.

-According to a recent study, nearly 40% of young Americans under 30 regularly get their news from social media influencers.
-Meanwhile, traditional newsrooms are disappearing, giving way to a new ecosystem where engagement and outrageous content are prioritized over accuracy.
+According to a recent study, nearly 40% of young people in the US under 30 regularly receive news from social media influencers.
+Meanwhile, traditional newsrooms are gradually disappearing, giving way to a new ecosystem where interaction and outrageous content are prioritized over accuracy.
 According to Mr. Cuong, this number is much higher in Vietnam, where social media is becoming an indispensable part of young people's lives.

 Mr. Cuong expressed concern about the implications of this trend.
 "When misinformation spreads easily and quickly, we are facing the risk of information 'noise'," he said.
 "This raises urgent questions about the accuracy of information, the accountability of information providers, and the existence of responsible reporting in the digital age."